What We Do

 Drs.
-Rhyne, Patton & Gilliland is proud to be a full-service & specialty eye care practice.
+Rhyne, Patton & Gilliland, or “EyeXcel,” is proud to be a full-service & specialty eye care practice.
 All of our doctors have years of experience and are very talented in the optometry profession.
 Whether you are coming to us for your annual eye exam, are facing a more serious disease or the weekend got a little crazy and there was an accident involving the eye, we can help.

 General optometry is more than just getting a prescription for glasses or contacts.
 We do many specialty contacts, treat dry-eye syndrome and perform post-operative care and diabetic eye exams.
-We also see countless patients for everyday eye injuries resulting in many problems, such as:
+We also see countless patients with everyday eye injuries resulting in many problems, such as:

 - Taking a ball to the head during the ballgame or practice